KA-HQ/Trophonius/README.md

 # Trophonius

-A link between Ruby (on Rails) and FileMaker using the FileMaker Data-API.
+A lightweight pure ruby link between Ruby (on Rails) and FileMaker using the FileMaker Data-API.

 Do you need support connecting your FileMaker database?
 Or do you have an awesome ruby project in mind?